History of Manipur: Mythology and early kings

-Loiyumpa was the next king, and Ch.K. records his reign in considerable detail.
+Loiyumpa was the next king, and Ch.
+K. records his reign in considerable detail.
 He is credited with the initiation of the first 'constitution'.
 He was succeeded by Loitongpa, who emerged successful in some undescribed battles on the eastern fronts, probably waged over autochthonous ethnic groups.
 After a rule of twenty eight years, he was succeeded by Aatom Yoirenpa, who ruled for thirteen years.
 Yoirenpa was soon chased out by his brother and had to take refuge with the Khumans.
 Under Yiwanthapa, who reigned for thirty two years, a successful war was waged on the Khumans and their chief queen was murdered.
 The next ruler was Thawanthapa.
 In a thirty six year long rule, he subdued multiple internal and external threats.
 Despite allying with the Khumans once, in a raid against the villagers of Hairem, he would go on to defeat the Khumans.
 The next king was Chingthang Lanthapa, who defeated the Khumans as well as Kamus, in his eleven year long rule.
 Thingpai Senhongpa succeeded him; nothing significant is noted except that he ruled for 5 years.
 Puranthapa, the next king, re-defeated the Khumans at Pairou, consolidated the territories of Koupa Koutai, and conquered the Chakpas.

-Khumompa became the king in 1263 CE and went on to ally with the Khumans to successfully ward off an invasion by the rulers of Kabaw Valley.
+Khumompa became king in 1263 and went on to ally with the Khumans to successfully ward off an invasion by the rulers of Kabaw Valley.
 A battle over the mountain-folks of Hao was also waged and their king Maimumpa was captured.
 Moirampa succeeded him, and again defeated the Khumans as well as Moirangs.
 Other battles against the Kekes and people of Makihao are noted; Korirong was captured.
 Thangpi Lanthapa ruled for twenty two years and trounced the Moirangs as well as the Loipi Haos; Tengkongbi and Marem Namngapa were captured.
 Kongyapa ascended in 1324 went on to succeed him.
 He was succeeded by Tenheipa, who reigned for twenty years and engaged in a multitude of warfare.
 Nothing is mentioned about the next ruler Tonapa, except that he reigned for five years.
 Then, Tapungpa ascended to the throne and waged successful warfare against the Loipi Marems, before being assassinated by Khamlangpa, the king of Chingsong, after thirty five years of rule.
 Again, there is a scarcity of information about the next king Lairenpa; he reigned for five years and there were no king for five, after.
 Punsipa's reign went until 1432, and was witness to numerous clashes including one with Moirangs.

+One of the early states of the region was the Kangleipak State, its first constitution, the Loiyumba Sinyen, was made during the reign of King Loiyumba in the late 11th century.